xayanide/rbxclistrap/README.md

 #### Can this be used to launch Roblox games from [roblox.com](https://roblox.com)?

 Yes, there is protocol support for launching games directly from the website.
+> [!NOTE]
-Please note that rbxclistrap is not intended to replace the Roblox launcher or Bloxstrap.
+> rbxclistrap is not intended to replace the Roblox launcher or Bloxstrap.

 #### How does this work?